marcelmilosz/myBlog-NextJs-React-MongoDb/posts/mastering-javascript-thumb.md

 In this example, a is declared inside the testScope function, and b is declared inside the if block. a is accessible both inside and outside the if block, but b is only accessible inside the if block.

-Another important concept in JavaScript is asynchronous programming.
+Another important concept in JavaScript is **asynchronous programming**.
 Asynchronous programming allows you to perform time-consuming operations without blocking the main thread of your application.
 One of the most common ways to do asynchronous programming in JavaScript is by using callbacks.
 Here's an example:

 ```js
 function fetchData(callback) {